-The first step of the Fulbright Scholarship 2022-23 is preparing for the GRE General Test.
-In Pakistan, you must appear for the GRE test before you submit your Fulbright Scholarship 2022-23 Application.
-For this year, the deadline for Fulbright application is May 2022.
-However, there are certain exceptions to the GRE submission deadline, and based on past practices, the United States Educational Foundations of Pakistan (USEFP) extended the GRE deadline beyond the deadline date till the end of May.
-Such an exception is announced well in advance i.e. a month before the deadline date.
-But please note that you STILL need to submit your application before the application deadline, no matter if they extend the deadline for GRE Test or not.
+The first step of the Fulbright Scholarship 2024-25 is preparing for the GRE General Test.
+In Pakistan, you must appear for the GRE test before you submit your Fulbright Scholarship 2024-25 Application.
+For this year, the deadline for a Fulbright application is February 28, 2024.
+You need to submit your application and GRE scores by the deadline date.

-For Fulbright Scholarship 2022-23 aspirants, Scholar Den has launched very high-quality GRE Practice Questions with explanation videos and strong analytics.
-You can find those resources on the Scholar Den website and check students’ reviews.
+For GRE preparation, Scholar Den has launched officially licensed study material, video, and text lessons prepared by American experts, authentic and recent exam questions with explanation videos, and strong analytics.
+You can find those resources on the Scholar Den website (www.scholarden.com) and check students’ reviews

 ✓ Target Scores: